saicumbulam/System-Design/system design popular/Kafka.md

 **Metrics and logging**
 Applications publish metrics on a regular basis to a Kafka topic, and those metrics can be consumed by systems for monitoring and alerting.
 They can also be used in an offline system like Hadoop to perform longer-term analysis, such as growth projections.

-**Commit log**
+**Change log database**
 Since Kafka is based on the concept of a commit log, database changes can be published to Kafka and applications can easily monitor this stream to receive live updates as they happen.
 This changelog stream can also be used for replicating database updates to a remote system

 **Stream processing**
-Hadoop usually relies on aggregation of data over a long time frame, either hours or days.
 Stream processing operates on data in real time, as quickly as messages are produced.
 Stream frameworks allow users to write small applications to operate on Kafka messages, performing tasks such as counting metrics, partitioning messages for efficient processing by other applications, or transforming messages using data from multiple sources

-## Kafka
-Apache Kafka is a publish/subscribe messaging system.
-It is often described as a “distributed commit log” or more recently as a “distributing streaming platform.”
-Kafka as a queue, message bus, or data storage platform

 ## Messages
 - message or an event that gets stored in Kafka.